-A guy at work I do not know particularly well invited me to a religious ceremony for one of his children.
+A guy I work with but do not know particularly well recently invited me to a religious ceremony for one of his children.
 I politely declined the invitation because, at least in part, I had plans for the date in question.
-Later, I found myself wondering whether I would have seriously considered attending if I did not have a prior commitment.
+Later, I found myself wondering whether I would have seriously considered attending even if I did not have a prior commitment.
 The ceremony was one with which I was not particularly familiar, and the religion itself was one about which I know very little.
 I could have labeled it a cultural experience and gone to satisfy my curiosity.
 I might have learned something.

-It is not simply that I find religious services to be painfully boring, but I have a genuine dislike for religion, for faith, and for those who demand the suspension of reason.
+It is not simply that I find religious services to be painfully boring; it is that I have a genuine dislike for religion, for faith, and for those who demand the suspension of reason in service to delusion.
 I don't want to promote such activities, and I don't want to be associated with them.

 Admittedly, I found it strange to receive this particular invitation at all.
 As I mentioned, I really do not know this co-worker well at all.
 I've never met his family, been to his house, or spent time with him outside of an organized work gathering.
-To be invited to something that seemed so personal was a bit of a shocker.
+To be invited to something that seemed so personal was unexpected.
 I figure it must have been one of those situations where he felt obligated to invite several of us so that nobody would feel excluded.

 The more I think about the situation, the more confident I am that I would have turned down the invite regardless of whether I was free or not.
 How do you handle this sort of thing?